 This is Step #1 for all new blog owners.
 It’s often a stalling point for beginners and I speak from experience.
-As someone with ADHD when there are too many options I find making a decision very challenging.

 Which niche should you choose?
 How will you know if it’s the right one or the best one?
 What if there’s too much competition?
 How do you know if the niche is too narrow or broad?